p-anand/neuralbinder/README.rst

 ============================      ==================
 Script                            Description
 ============================      ==================
-nb_rnacompete_train               Train on all the RNAcompete datasets
+affinitybinder_train               Train on all the RNAcompete datasets

-nb_rnacompete_test		  Evaluate the performance of pre-trained model
+affinitybinder_test		  Evaluate the performance of pre-trained model
                                   on test dataset derived from RNACompete experiment

 nb_saliency_plot                  Given a model, saliency plot is generated for a
                                   requested sequence from test dataset

-nb_clip_train                     Train on a given clip dataset
+clipbinder_train                     Train on a given clip dataset

-nb_clip_test			  Evaluate the performance of pre-trained model on
+clipbinder_test			  Evaluate the performance of pre-trained model on
                                   a given test dataset derived from CLIP experiment
 ============================      ==================